How does Germany's bottle deposit scheme work? | DW | 17.11.2021

 The process is easy.
 When they bought their drinks, the shoppers paid a deposit on top of the cost of the beverage itself — the so-called Pfand.
 When they return their bottles and cans to the store, they get their money back.

-"Before 2003, some three billion disposable beverage containers were dumped in the environment every year," Thomas Fischer, head of circular economy at NGO Environmental Action Germany (DUH), told DW.
+"Before 2003, some 3 billion disposable beverage containers were dumped in the environment every year," Thomas Fischer, head of circular economy at NGO Environmental Action Germany (DUH), told DW.

 These days, the country boasts a returns rate of above 98%.
-"It's impossible to reach a higher quota," Fischer said.
+"It's impossible to reach a higher rate," Fischer said.

 Though for consumers, the Pfand system is a simple case of putting empties into a machine, what happens thereafter is a bit more complex.